VSathya427/Hypersphere-Volume-Distribution-Analyzer/README.md

 The plots I generated are cpu.png(generated using cpu version) and  surface_plot.png(generated using cuda version).

-I attempted the 10 points credit.
-I still want to try attempting the simd version.

 -----------------------------------------------------------------------
 ## Instruction to compile ball_samp-simd.c: